jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/operations-builtin.rst

-Note that if a Java class were to be encountered by the run-time before its canonical counterpart could register it, it would be treated as a "found" Java class, and this would prevent it becoming an accepted implementation as intended.
+Note that if a Java class were to be encountered by the run-time before its canonical counterpart could register it, it would be treated as a "found" Java class, and this would prevent it becoming an adopted implementation as intended.
-Types with accepted implementations must initialise before this can happen, and so we make them bootstrap types.
+Types with adopted implementations must initialise before this can happen, and so we make them bootstrap types.
 A list read from configuration is imaginable as an alternative to hard-coding,